 Tip: Always use the keywords mentioned in the job description naturally in your resume.

 Recruiters can immediately identify a one-size-fits-all resume.
-Sending the same general resume to every company shows lack of effort.
-Employers want candidates who have taken the time to tailor their application according to the company’s need.
+Sending the same general resume to every company shows a lack of effort.
+Employers want candidates who have taken the time to tailor their application according to the company’s needs.

-A common resume make it hard to highlight your specific capability to the recruiter and made it difficult for them to identify if you are fit for their specific role.
+A common resume makes it hard to highlight your specific capabilities to the recruiter and makes it difficult for them to identify if you are fit for their specific role.

-While not all the recruiters read cover letters but many do, especially when they have to decide between similar candidates.
+While not all recruiters read cover letters, many do, especially when they have to decide between similar candidates.
 A missing or poorly written cover letter is a missed opportunity to show your personality, motivation and your capability to do the particular role.

 Your resume may have great content, but if it’s not formatted properly, too long or too hard to read, then recruiters won’t spend time on it.
-Remember reports say that a recruiter spend less than 7 seconds on an initial scan.
+Remember, reports say that a recruiter spends less than 7 seconds on an initial scan.

 Common mistakes: